 The Criminal Defense Process

-Additionally, a person can be frisked during a stop, if the officer believes the individual possesses contraband or is dangerous and armed.
-In a pat down search only, the officers are not allowed to reach into pockets, unless they identify objects by plain feel, which may be contraband.
+Additionally, a person can be frisked during a stop if the officer believes the individual possesses contraband, is armed, or poses the risk of acting in a dangerous or harmful manner.
+In a pat down search such as this, the officers are not allowed to reach into pockets, unless they identify objects by plain feel, and which may be reasonably presumed to be some kind of contraband.

 In some instances, searches may be performed legally without a search warrant per se, including:

-- Consent searches, which an individual allows themselves, their vehicle, or their residence to be searched with their consent.
-Consent is never required to be given by individuals to law enforcement for searches.
+- Consent searches, in which an individual allows (consents to) a search of themselves, their vehicle, or their residence.
+Consent is never required to be given by individuals to law enforcement for these kinds of searches.

 - Automobile searches, which involve arrest of an individual inside a vehicle and the ensuing search inside the vehicle.
 To perform search of the entire vehicle, including locked glove compartments or trunk, probable cause is needed.